John M. Hayes

 The award will be given annually or biennially by the Organic Geochemistry Division of the Geochemical Society.
 Venues for conferring of the award may include the International Meeting on Organic Geochemistry, the Goldschmidt Conference, or an appropriate Gordon Conference.
 The award will include a certificate and funds of $2,000 for travel associated with attending the conference.

-Nominations for the first John Hayes Award will be accepted until Feb.
-20, 2018.
+Nominations for the 2019 John Hayes Award will be accepted beginning Aug.
+1, 2018.
+Nominations should include:

 Donations are also accepted by check (from U.S. banks only) sent to: The Geochemical Society, 5241 Broad Branch Rd, NW, Washington, DC 20015.
 Checks should be made payable to the Geochemical Society.
 Please include a letter clearly identifying the check as intended for the Hayes Fund and providing your name and mailing address.